About the Junior Museum & Zoo

-As the Bay Area’s only children’s science center and zoo, the Palo Alto Junior Museum & Zoo (JMZ) is a place where children and families explore, wonder and make discoveries about the natural world.
-Our mission is to engage a child’s curiosity for science and nature and we do it by encouraging exploration to build a foundation for understanding and a lifelong respect for science and nature.
+As a children’s science center and zoo, the Palo Alto Junior Museum and Zoo (JMZ) is a place where children and families explore, wonder and make discoveries about the natural world.
+Our mission is to engage a child’s curiosity for science and nature and we do it by encouraging expiration to build a foundation for understanding and a lifelong respect for science and nature

 For visiting children, especially toddlers and preschoolers, we provide multi-sensorial, kinesthetic and play-based exhibits, authentic artifacts, hands-on programs, and live animal encounters designed to connect children to early science concepts.
 Our exhibit messaging is designed to cultivate empathy for the natural world and introduce conservation issues and solutions.

 For school-aged children, the museum offers hands-on science classes to 19,000 students in 60 local elementary schools, at the museum, and in local open space preserves where students gain concrete experience and practice with scientific methods and theory, and conservation practice.